 What’s the difference between data savings and the VPN feature?

 While the data savings feature helps you save data, it doesn’t hide your IP address.
-Only browsing traffic that can be optimized go through this proxy.
+Only browsing traffic that can be optimized goes through this proxy.
 The VPN feature hides the origin for your browsing traffic, but it doesn’t compress the data.
-When VPN is activated and the Bypass VPN for search setting is disabled, all page loads go through the VPN proxy.
+When the VPN is activated and the Bypass VPN for search setting is disabled, all page loads go through the VPN proxy.
 Because both the VPN and data savings features are proxy solutions, you cannot be connected to both at the same time.

 Do you track us when using the VPN service?